 Click here for the UCAS website to apply: UCAS

 You need to register and apply on the UCAS website.
-Recruitment for courses starting in September 2018 is likely to start on 26th October 2017.
+Recruitment for courses starting in September 2020 is open.
 Search for Mounts Bay Academy.
-Our provider code is 12U
+Our provider code is 12U.

 A UK degree (or equivalent) qualification with a 2:2 or higher.
 If Secondary, your degree should be directly relevant to the subject you wish to teach.